-- Some patch functions are only available for User patches and User banks. - Rename Patch (only for User patches) opens the input keyboard to rename the actual patch. - Delete Patch (only for User patches) deletes the actual patch after a security confirmation. - Email Patch (only for User patches) opens the standard email editor.
-Here you can send the actual patch to a desired email adress. - Import Patch imports a patch from your iTunes Folder to Nave.
-A separate selection window opens automatically to proceed. - A deeper explanation of the iTunes Folder can be found in the manual appendix.

-- New Bank creates a new bank with the standard name "User (number)". - Rename Bank (only for User banks) opens the input keyboard to rename the actual bank. - Delete Bank (only for User banks) deletes the actual bank with all included patches after a security confirmation. - Email Bank (only for User patches) opens the standard email editor.
-Here you can send the actual bank to a desired email adress.
+- Some patch functions are only available for User patches and User banks. - Rename Patch (only for User patches) opens an input field for renaming the actual patch. - Delete Patch (only for User patches) deletes the actual patch after a security confirmation. - New Bank creates a new bank with the standard name "User Bank (number)". - Rename Bank (only for User banks) opens opens an input field for renaming the actual bank. - Delete Bank (only for User banks) deletes the actual bank with all included patches after a security confirmation.